 Medical Marijuana Use

-Currently 35 states and the District of Columbia, have legalized marijuana for medical use due to its ability to treat a variety of ailments.
+As of April 24, 2023, 38 states, three territories and the District of Columbia, have legalized marijuana for medical use due to its ability to treat a variety of ailments.
 Laws vary on which conditions qualify for legal use, how much marijuana can be possessed at one time, how it can be consumed and whether a qualified patient may grow their own.
-Some states even have laws allowing cardholders from other states to legally use marijuana for medical reasons, even if it is illegal in the state they currently work in or reside.
+Some states even have laws allowing cardholders from other states to legally use marijuana for medical reasons, even if it is illegal in the state they currently work or reside in.
 The takeaway here is to know which laws exist in your state and if you have any employees who would be protected as a cardholder in your state or because they hold a card from another state.

 Recreational Marijuana Use

 Recreational marijuana use is a whole other animal.
 The laws surrounding recreational use change by the day.
-Currently 15 states and District of Columbia have decriminalized recreational marijuana use.
-While laws do not require employers to allow possession, use or intoxication at work, some states protect employees from legal, off-duty conduct.
+As of June 1, 2023, 23 states, two territories and the District of Columbia have enacted measures to regulate cannabis for adult non medical use.
+While laws do not require employers to allow possession, use or for employees to be intoxicated at work, some states protect employees from legal, off-duty conduct.
 Employers in Illinois cannot penalize workers for using marijuana outside of work.
-But in California, workers who use recreational marijuana offsite aren’t protected from employer marijuana-use policies.
-In other words, an employee in California can be terminated or reprimanded if he or she tests positive for marijuana, even if it was used while off work.
+California recently followed Illinois’ lead by passing a bill, which took effect January 2023, from penalizing workers for using marijuana during their off-duty hours.
+Previously, California workers weren’t protected by employer marijuana-use policies even though recreational use has been legal in the state since 2016, according to SHRM.
 Seeking legal counsel is the best way to deal with employees and recreational marijuana use.

 How Marijuana Laws Affect Employers